huggingface/HuggingSnap/README.md

 ## How to run

-- Install the [TestFligh beta](https://testflight.apple.com/join/c1MPaHDF).
+- Install from the [App Store](https://apps.apple.com/us/app/huggingsnap/id6742157364).
 You need an iPhone running iOS 18.

 Or, to build the app yourself:
 - Clone the repository